 Seven years of marriage, and six different kitchens.
-Of those kitchens most have not had counter top by the stove, a dishwasher, a garbage disposal, or floor space larger then a closet.
-My track record with kitches has not been too great.
+Of those kitchens, most have not had countertop by the stove, a dishwasher, a garbage disposal, or floor space larger than a closet.
+My track record with kitchens has not been too great.

 That failing, I set to work.
 The liquid went into a pot and within a few minutes it simmered away into a thick sauce with concentrated flavors.
 The heat from boiling the liquid in my kitchen was nothing compared to what it would have been if I needed to cook the roast in the oven for several hours.
 So, it was well worth it.

 I tossed it back into the meat *angelic music* there was the flavor I knew should be there.
 The coconut milk I braised it with is not pronounced, but it added just the right amount of sweetness to compliment the ginger and the spices in Chinese five spice.

 Next was the texture.
 Tender = good.
 Limp = not so good.
 It took a matter of seconds in a hot pan, lined with a bit of ghee, to get a bit crisp on one side.
 It was just enough to add textural interest to a flavorful shredded pork.

 We served it over cauli-rice, homemade kimchi, and parsley that was halfheartedly pretending it was cilantro for the sake of the photo.